Upcoming CEU Courses

-Advanced Ethics: Anxiety Free Supervision
+Ethics: Freedom and Anxiety Free Supervision

-This ethics workshop will teach you the process for reaching the ultimate goal in providing clinical supervision: freedom from apprehension, anxiety, tentativeness, and concerns about supervisor liabilities so you can focus on developing your supervisees into competent therapists.
+This supervision ethics workshop will teach you the process for reaching the ultimate goal in providing clinical supervision: freedom from apprehension, anxiety, tentativeness, and concerns about supervisor liabilities so you can focus on developing your supervisees into competent therapists.

 1) Participants will demonstrate knowledge of critical factors in interviewing and selecting candidates for supervision.